 The Route from Delhi to Sangla via Manali

-You can travel to Sangla from Manali either from Jalori Pass route or go all the way to Spiti Valley and come down via Nako – Kalpa – Sangla route.
+You can travel to Sangla from Manali either the Jalori Pass route or go all the way to Spiti Valley and come down via Nako – Kalpa – Sangla route.
 While the route to Sangla from Manali via Spiti Valley is about 440 km long, the route from Manali to Jalori Pass to Sangla is 310 km.

 An overnight stay at Shoja is recommended for traveling from Manali to Sangla Valley via Jalori Pass.
 You will be crossing the Shoja – Jalori Pass for reaching Rampur.
 The route then combines with the Shimla route, taking you through to Jeori (Sarahan diversion point) and onwards to Sangla.